-The monitoring uses ISAS-OA until September 2021; since this date and given the off-line availability of the ISAS-OA model, the monitoring is using WOA2009.
+The monitoring uses ISAS-OA until December 2022 and OPER from January 2023; since this date and given the off-line availability of the ISAS-OA model, the monitoring is using WOA2009.
 Note that the differences between the models are expected to be a low-frequency component up to 0.2 K, and mostly affecting the central latitude range.
+Due to unknown reasons a gap in the ISAS-OA sourced data is present in late 2021.